omar-polo/plakar.io/content/quickstart/index.md

 ```

 > Be extra careful when chosing the passphrase:
-> it is the master key protecting your plakar repository.
+> it is the secret protecting your data.
 > People with both access to the repository and knowledge of the passphrase can read your backups.
 >
 > **DO NOT LOSE OR FORGET THE PASSPHRASE:**